 Pipe fencing is highly visible and is a very solid fencing solution.
 However, it is quite expensive to install and has very little give if the horse or large animal bumps against it.
 Barbed wire, although less common is still used as a containment method, but can be very dangerous to the animals being contained and potential visitors.
 Mesh wire is more flexible than metal piping, but depending on the hole opening size, hoofs can get caught in this wiring, which can cause injury.

-All metal is also susceptible to rust from air or water exposure.
+Metal is also susceptible to rust from air or water exposure.
 This could potentially cause infections if animals are cut and will require replacement.
 Metal can also attract plants and vines which can be quite difficult to remove.

-PVC (Polyvinyl Chloride) – PVC is a common building material and is often seen as fencing systems and doors.
+PVC (Vinyl) – PVC is a common building material and is often seen as fencing systems and doors.
 While it is fairly low-maintenance, it also isn’t the most durable solution because it can easily be knocked down by large animals and becomes brittle in extreme heat and cold.
 Horses, especially will “test their limits”, including fencing limitations, and can easily knock out PVC posts, which will disable the fencing system.